timmybytes-contributing/100DaysOfCode/log.md

 **Today's Progress:** Finished most of the layout for the site and it's now live.
 Still have some tweaking to do, and then all of the non-coding editing to do to get content ready for publishing.

 **Link(s) to work:** https://timmybytes.com

+### Day 12: Wednesday July 8th, 2020

+**Today's Progress:** Little time to work today.
+Mostly tweaked a few settings to simplify/tone-down some of the design of the site.
+I need to start working on other projects too or I'm going to get totally consumed with this thing.

+**Link(s) to work:** https://timmybytes.com